lecy/Open-Data-for-Nonprofit-Research/docs/index.md

 Wikipedia: History of the 990 [ [LINK](https://en.wikipedia.org/wiki/Form_990#History) ]

-* Form 990 was first used for the tax year ending in 1941.
+*Form 990 was first used for the tax year ending in 1941.
 It was as a two-page form.
-Organizations were also required to include a schedule with the names and addresses of payees who had given the organization at least $4,000 during the year.
+Organizations were also required to include a schedule with the names and addresses of payees who had given the organization at least $4,000 during the year.*

-* The form reached four pages (including instructions) in 1947.
-In 1976 this was increased to 5.5 pages (including instructions), with 8 pages for Schedule A. By 2000 this was 6 pages for Form 990, 42 pages for instructions, 6 pages for Schedule A, and at least 2 pages for Schedule B. This increase is due to use of a larger font and inclusion of sections that are only required for some organizations.
+*The form reached four pages (including instructions) in 1947.
+In 1976 this was increased to 5.5 pages (including instructions), with 8 pages for Schedule A. By 2000 this was 6 pages for Form 990, 42 pages for instructions, 6 pages for Schedule A, and at least 2 pages for Schedule B. This increase is due to use of a larger font and inclusion of sections that are only required for some organizations.*

-* Starting in 2000, political organizations were required to file Form 990.
+*Starting in 2000, political organizations were required to file Form 990.*

-* In June 2007, the IRS released a new Form 990 that requires significant disclosures on corporate governance and boards of directors.
-These new disclosures are required for all nonprofit filers for the 2009 tax year, with more significant reporting requirements for nonprofits with over $1 million in revenues or $2.5 million in assets.
+*In June 2007, the IRS released a new Form 990 that requires significant disclosures on corporate governance and boards of directors.
+These new disclosures are required for all nonprofit filers for the 2009 tax year, with more significant reporting requirements for nonprofits with over $1 million in revenues or $2.5 million in assets.*

-#### Working with the data on the AWS Platform
+#### Resources for the AWS Data

 Charity Navigator has created an open-source [990 Toolkit](http://990.charitynavigator.org/) that allows you to set up an Amazon EC2 instance and clone the full IRS dataset as a relational database.
 You can read their press release about the project [here](http://www.charitynavigator.org/index.cfm?bay=content.view&cpid=4669).